subhylahiri/Subhy-Matlab-Basic/ImageIO/Readme.md

 ScaleFluorescentImages is a GUI for adjusting contrast and/or changing fore/background colours in mages.
 It is especially useful for displaying fluorescent images on projectors.
+It is not meant to be used in data analysis.
 It takes a subclass of ImageReader and an optional subclass of ImageWriter as inputs.